jaystack/functionly-doc/wiki/classes.md

 ```

 ## Api
-The Apis helps to organize the code what you want reuse with [inject]().
+The Apis helps to organize the code what you want reuse with [[inject|decorators#inject]].
 Apis can store states but they can **disapear** any time because of serverless technology.
 In these classes you can inject other resources in the `constructor`.
 These has `init` function what is an async method and invoked and waited before the api is injected.
 Any other function on these classes are simple javascript functions.

 ### Definition